Route optimisation helps CPL streamline solid fuel deliveriesJanuary 4th, 2018

 Members of the CPL team were aware of the benefits of routing and scheduling from experience in the oil industry, and decided to apply the same concept to their business.

-- The TRUCKSTOPS routing and scheduling optimisation solution from MAPMECHANICS
+- The Truckstops routing and scheduling optimisation solution from CACI

 We couldn’t have looked at these new ideas without first introducing Truckstops to make sure that our existing delivery operation was as efficient as we could make it.

-CPL chose the TRUCKSTOPS routing and scheduling optimisation system from MAPMECHANICS, and initially they introduced it at two depots – Chessington and Widford, in different parts of the South East – where it is now used daily on a dynamic basis to schedule deliveries for the
+CPL chose the Truckstops routing and scheduling optimisation system from CACI, and initially they introduced it at two depots – Chessington and Widford, in different parts of the South East – where it is now used daily on a dynamic basis to schedule deliveries for the

-The system is the first from MAPMECHANICS to work in conjunction with the Microlise telematics system.
-Orders are pulled from CPL’s main Perito Enterprise Resource Planning suite from Equinity ICS, and are scheduled by TRUCKSTOPS and then transfered wirelessly to Intermec CM50 rugged handheld computers carried by the drivers.
+The system is the first from CACI to work in conjunction with the Microlise telematics system.
+Orders are pulled from CPL’s main Perito Enterprise Resource Planning suite from Equinity ICS, and are scheduled by Truckstops and then transfered wirelessly to Intermec CM50 rugged handheld computers carried by the drivers.

 The Microlise software on these devices presents details of each delivery to the driver in turn, and also guides them to each destination, using integrated CoPilot satellite navigation software from ALK Technologies.